-iCloud secures your data by encrypting it when it's sent over the Internet, storing it in an encrypted format when kept on server (review the table below for detail), and using secure tokens for authentication.
-This means that your data is protected from unauthorized access both while it is being transmitted to your devices and when it is stored in the cloud. iCloud uses a minimum of 128-bit AES encryption—the same level of security employed by major financial institutions—and never provides encryption keys to any third parties.
+iCloud secures your information by encrypting it when it's sent over the Internet, storing it in an encrypted format when kept on a server, and using secure tokens for authentication.
+This means that your information is protected from unauthorized access both while it is being transmitted to your devices and when it's stored in iCloud. iCloud uses a minimum of 128-bit AES encryption—the same level of security employed by major financial institutions—and never provides encryption keys to any third parties.

 Security and iCloud features